Blog / Best EPPP Prep Programs Compared (2026 Update): AATBS, PsychPrep, PrepJet, TSM & thePsychology.ai

 • AI-adaptive learning loop.
 This is the core of what makes us different.
 The platform continuously adapts to your performance.
 Miss a question on classical conditioning?
 The system notes that, adjusts your study plan, and resurfaces that concept with different question angles until you've actually learned it, not just memorized one specific question.
 Every session recalibrates.

 • 80+ structured lessons.
 Content is organized by EPPP content domain, written by psychologists, and designed to be high-yield.
 We focus on what actually shows up on the exam rather than trying to cover every edge case in a 900-page textbook.
+Backed by 2,200+ questions plus the adaptive engine that generates unlimited fresh items, and 16 full-length practice exams.

 • Built by psychologists who took the exam.
 I scored 588 on the EPPP.
 Our content team includes licensed psychologists who've been through this process.
 We know what the exam feels like, and we built the platform around that experience.
 This isn't an EdTech company that decided psychology licensing was a market opportunity.
 It started from the actual problem.